Rewind-to-Delete: Certified Machine Unlearning for Nonconvex Functions: Algorithm

-If $\eta < \frac{1}{L}$, then due to convexity, we can solve the proximal point subproblem easily via gradient descent or Newton's method.
+If $\eta < \frac{1}{L}$, then due to strong convexity, we can solve the proximal point subproblem easily via gradient descent or Newton's method.
 Computationally, when $K \ll T$, the algorithm is comparable to other second-order unlearning methods that require a single Newton step.
-In addition, we only need to compute the model checkpoint once prior to unlearning requests, so this computation can be considered ``offline" \cite{izzo21a} \cite{qiao2024efficientgeneralizablecertifiedunlearning}.
+In addition, we only need to compute the model checkpoint once prior to unlearning requests, so this computation can be considered ``offline" \cite{izzo21a, qiao2024efficientgeneralizablecertifiedunlearning}.
+In Appendix \ref{sec:prox_exp}, we test the ability of Algorithm \ref{alg:prox} to reconstruct prior training steps in practice (Table \ref{tab:proxpoint_reconstruct}), and we measure the additional computation time required (Tables \ref{tab:prox_eicu} and \ref{tab:prox_lacuna}).
+We measure the Euclidean distance between the original checkpoint and the reconstructed checkpoint, observing that we can quite faithfully reconstruct checkpoints for $K < T/2$, but beyond this point we encounter instability issues due to compounding approximation errors.

-Our approach is inspired by first-order methods such as \cite{neel21a} \cite{chien2024langevin} \cite{chien2024stochastic}.
-In the aforementioned works, the learning algorithm $A$ is some variant of gradient descent on $f_{\mathcal{D}}$, and the unlearning algorithm $U$ is first initialized at the output weights of $A$ before proceeding with some number of additional gradient descent iterations on $f_{\mathcal{D'}}$.
-Intuitively, because these works assume a unique minimizer or limiting distribution that attracts all gradient descent trajectories, the unlearning iterates will converge to the output $A(\mathcal{D'})$.
-However, because gradient descent on nonconvex functions may converge to flat regions or saddle points, there is no guarantee that additional iterates after the learning process will make progress towards the destination of the retraining trajectory.
-Therefore, checkpointing $K$ iterates before the final timestep backtracks the algorithm to a steeper region of the loss landscape and draws the trajectory closer to the retraining trajectory.
+In general, our work shares similarities with Descent-to-Delete (D2D), which "descends" from the trained model $\theta_T$ instead of from an earlier checkpoint $\theta_{T-K}$.
+However, extending the D2D analysis beyond the strongly convex setting is impossible since it relies on the existence of a unique global minimum, which (i) attracts training trajectories and (ii) remains in a small neighborhood when the underlying loss function is changed.
+Neither (i) nor (ii) hold for the general nonconvex setting, where we may only converge to a local minima or saddle point.
+Our novel insight is we leverage rewinding instead of "descending" to bring the unlearned model closer to the retrained model by reversing the divergence in training trajectories caused by the unlearning bias.